flowdock/api-docs/docs/REST.md

 * `flows`: The resource which is being requested.
 * `org`: The `parameterized_name` of the [organization](Organizations).
 * `flow`: The `parameterized_name` of the [flow](Flows).
 * `messages`: The sub-resource, a resource which is accessed in the scope of the parent resource.
-For example, all the comments of a team inbox item.
 In some cases there may be multiple sub-resources.
 * `message_id`: Identifier of the sub-resource.

 ### Body